awslabs/benchmark-ai/executor/README.md

 * **Ml**: Users can specify the command to run on their docker image (benchmark_code) or the args to be passed to the container's entrypoint.
 If both are specified, the args are concatenated with the command.
 * **Data**: This section must specify the ID of the dataset used, along with a list of the data sources to be downloaded.
 For any required data source, users can provide a download URI and a destination path where the resulting data will be mounted in the container filesystem for the benchmark script to use it.
 * **Server**: This section must specify the inference server hardware and environment.
-It is only relevant to the *client_server* strategy.
+It is only relevant to the *inference* strategy.
 * (Upcoming) **Output**: Section for users to declare the metrics they will be tracking with this benchmark, along with the alarming information: thresholds (can be dynamic, such as 2-sigma) and who should be notified when they are triggered.